rekapallym/apytracker-backend/README.md

 - Maximum instance cap (max-instances=10)

 This setup should cost only a few dollars per month for low to moderate traffic.

+### Common Issues and Solutions

+1. **Permission denied when deploying to Cloud Run**
+   - Problem: Cloud Build service account lacks necessary permissions
+   - Solution: Grant Cloud Run Admin and Service Account User roles as described above

+2. **Unable to access Firestore from Cloud Run**
+   - Problem: Cloud Run service lacks Firestore permissions
+   - Solution: Grant the Firestore User role to the Cloud Run service account

+3. **Build fails with "failed to get credentials" error**
+   - Problem: Credentials issue with Container Registry
+   - Solution: Ensure you've configured gcloud authentication correctly

+4. **Changes pushed to GitHub don't trigger a build**
+   - Problem: Trigger not properly configured or webhook issue
+   - Solution: Check trigger settings and repository connection status

+5. **Environment variables not available in Cloud Run**
+   - Problem: Environment variables need to be set in Cloud Run configuration
+   - Solution: Add environment variables in the Cloud Run console or using gcloud command

+### Viewing Your Deployed Application

+After successful deployment:

+1. Go to Cloud Run in the Google Cloud Console
+2. Click on your service name ("apytracker-backend")
+3. You'll find the URL to your deployed application on the service details page
+4. Your API will be accessible at this URL (e.g., https://apytracker-backend-abc123.run.app/)
+5. Verify it's working by accessing the root endpoint or the documentation at `/docs`